How long does smoke detector last

 Frequently Asked Questions

-How often should I replace the batteries in my smoke detector?
+How often should I replace my smoke detectors?

 Connect with certified professionals in your area